cmpsc-481-s22-m1/GatorConfig/README.md

 ### Installing Python dependencies

-After cloning this project, you will likely want to instruct Poetry to create a virtual environment and install the Python packages (like pytest and pylint) listed in `pyproject.toml`.
+After cloning this project, you will likely want to instruct Poetry to create a virtual environment and install the Python packages (such as pytest and pylint) listed in `pyproject.toml`.

 To install Python dependencies: